After people learn about domestic violence they are often

 Relatives or ex-partners may admit past abuse.

-manipulate.
-Threats can also be illegal.
+Threats are meant to control and manipulate.
+Threats can also be

 Signs: Threatens, "I'll slap your mouth off", "I'll kill